hmrc/third-party-developer-frontend/README.md

 ## Component Tests
 Component tests run within a browser to verify the component through various UI flows with mocked backend connections.

-These tests rely on running ASSETS_FRONTEND
+These tests rely on running ASSETS_FRONTEND and the docker-selenium-grid repo (with 6001 mapped and opened in your firewall)

 From the command line you can run the tests

 ```
 sm --start ASSETS_FRONTEND
-sbt component:test
+sbt -Dbrowser=chrome component:test
 ```

 To run an individual feature you need to be running the app in stub mode locally and the glue needs to be set as component.steps in the test config.